 Wanting children to be tech savvy is understandable.

 In an age where we don’t really know what the jobs of the future will be, it is more important than ever that children are at least familiar with the gadgets on offer.
-At the same time, we should be mindful of the risks associated with too much screen time.
+At the same time, we should be mindful of the risks associated with an excessive amount of screen time.

 What’s the problem with screen time for kids?

-In a sign of the times, Ofcom estimates that 3 to 4 year olds are spending three hours a day in front of a screen on average.
-This increases to 4.5 hours for those children aged 8 to 11.
+In a sign of the times, it is estimated that children aged 8 to 10 year olds are spending six hours a day in front of a screen on average.
+This increases to 9 hours for those children aged 11 to 14.

-Given such developments, it is unsurprising that parents want some help to make the most out of screen time.
+Given such developments, it is unsurprising that teachers and parents want some help to make the most out of screen time.

 What can you do to help?